amamory/seriation/README.md

    v                          Generate video
 </pre>

-type 'cfm-seriation f=/usr/share/cfm-seriation/data/Homo_sapiens.dat m=3000 P' to execute the seriation.
+type to execute the seriation.
 This process can take about 12 minutes, depending on the CPU.

+> ./cfm-seriation f=data/Homo_sapiens.dat m=3000 P

-In case you want a video of the process, type 'cfm-seriation f=/usr/share/cfm-seriation/data/Homo_sapiens.dat m=3000 P v' to execute the seriation.
+In case you want a video of the process, type to execute the seriation.

+> ./cfm-seriation f=/usr/share/cfm-seriation/data/Homo_sapiens.dat m=3000 P v

 This will consume some extra time.

 <pre>
 Usage: cfm-seriation [OPTION...]